SteamDatabase/RemoteControlDocs/README.md

 ```
 GET /steam/games/
 ```
 Returns a list of all available games in the currently logged in user's library.
+Each key represents a Steam App ID.

 #### Sample Response
 ```json